-SABBATICAL for Dr. Williams at ETH – Zurich: Dr. Williams will be in residence at ETH-Zurich for a 7 month sabbatical stay with Professor Dr. Nina Buchmann (Grassland Sciences Group) and Professor Dr. Sonia Seneviratne (Atmospheric and Climate Science Group) at the Department of Environmental Systems Science (D-USYS).
+SABBATICAL for Dr. Williams at ETH – Zurich: Dr. Williams enjoyed being in residence at ETH-Zurich for a 7 month sabbatical stay with Professor Dr. Nina Buchmann (Grassland Sciences Group) and Professor Dr. Sonia Seneviratne (Atmospheric and Climate Science Group) at the Department of Environmental Systems Science (D-USYS).

 NEWS FEATURE in Nature: Dr. Williams’s work is featured in a news story in Nature titled “How much can forests fight climate change?”
 The news feature, authored by Gabriel Popkin, explains that while trees are supposed to slow global warming, growing evidence suggests they might not always be climate saviours.
 An excerpt from the article notes: “Researchers are now turning to sophisticated computer models and using larger and more-comprehensive data sets to nail down exactly what forests in different places do to the climate.
 In some cases, the results have been sobering. … To estimate the climate impact of planting forests in different parts of the United States, ecologist Christopher Williams at Clark University in Worcester, Massachusetts, is combining global satellite data collected over more than a decade with carbon-sequestration figures based on data from the US Forest Service.
 He has found in preliminary work that adding trees to the US west coast and to regions east of the Mississippi River makes sense, climatically speaking.
 But albedo changes make forest planting in the Rockies and the southwestern United States a bad deal for the climate in most cases, because the conifers that thrive in those regions are dark and absorb more sunlight than do underlying soils or snow.
 He hopes to turn this research into a standardized methodology that forest managers can use to assess a project’s climate impact.”